SahraouiAmine/LIGO-Glitch-Classification/README.md

 > **Live demo:** <!-- TODO: Hugging Face Space URL goes HERE, at the very top. -->

-Classifies transient noise ("glitches") in LIGO data by time–frequency morphology, using the Gravity Spy O3 dataset.
-Glitch identification is a core detector-characterization task — the same kind of data-quality work that, e.g., the glitch subtraction behind GW200105 depended on.
+Classifies transient noise in LIGO data by time–frequency morphology, using the Gravity Spy O3 dataset.

 <!-- Write these sections AS you build.
 Don't leave them all for the end. -->